openspending/community.openspending.org/resources/osi/hutspace.md

 analyse among journalists and CSOs the data are the main barriers for achieving more usage of the data.

-“For much of the work to be done on the data, having skills to use Excel would actually be sufficient for journalists in order to get to work with the data.
-However skills to use Excel for analysis are lacking among almost all journalists today.
-When it comes to more challenging tasks, which require coding skills for analysing the data, I know actually only one journalist.
+> “For much of the work to be done on the data, having skills to use Excel
+> would actually be sufficient for journalists in order to get to work
+> with the data.
+However skills to use Excel for analysis are lacking
+> among almost all journalists today.
+When it comes to more challenging
+> tasks, which require coding skills for analysing the data, I know
+> actually only one journalist.
 She will be involved in this project.”

-“Trainings could help equip more journalists to work with the procurement data we are planning to release.
-We really need more people to look and use the data, but that require that they have the skills.
-I think that what trainings like databootcamps are for.”
+> “Trainings could help equip more journalists to work with the
+> procurement data we are planning to release.
+We really need more people
+> to look and use the data, but that require that they have the skills.
+I
+> think that what trainings like databootcamps are for.”

-“As publishers of the database we would like to build visualisations to spot trends in the data.
-For instance we have noticed that when new governments get into power, we see this reflected in the procurement data as new contractors appear, while others vanish.
-This is analytical work we can do, which I think journalists will not be able to do on their own.”
+> “As publishers of the database we would like to build visualisations to
+> spot trends in the data.
+For instance we have noticed that when new
+> governments get into power, we see this reflected in the procurement
+> data as new contractors appear, while others vanish.
+This is analytical
+> work we can do, which I think journalists will not be able to do on
+> their own.”

+<em>Based on interview with Emmanuel Okyere, Hutspace (Ghana)</em>